 Accounts receivable are stated at the historical carrying value, net of allowances for credit losses.
-The Company has significant investments in billed and unbilled receivables as of September 30, 2021 and December 31, 2020.
+The Company has significant investments in billed and unbilled receivables as of June 30, 2021 and December 31, 2020.
 Billed receivables represent amounts billed upon the completion of small contracts and progress billings on large contracts in accordance with contract terms and milestone achievements.
-Unbilled receivables on contracts represent recoverable costs and accrued profits that are not yet capable of being billed under the terms of the applicable contracts.
+Unbilled receivables on contracts, which are included in contract assets, arise as revenues are recognized over time.
+Unbilled amounts on contracts represent recoverable costs and accrued profits not yet billed.
 Revenue associated with these billings is recorded net of any sales tax, if applicable.

-Past due balances over 90 days and other higher risk receivables identified by management are reviewed individually for collectability.
+Past due balances over 90 days and other higher risk amounts are reviewed individually for collectability.
 In establishing an allowance for credit losses, the Company evaluates its contract receivables and contract assets and thoroughly reviews historical collection experience, the financial condition of its customers, billing disputes and other factors.
 The Company writes off potentially uncollectible accounts receivable against the allowance for credit losses if it is determined that the amounts will not be collected or if a settlement with respect to a disputed receivable is reached for an amount that is less than the carrying value.
-As of September 30, 2021, and December 31, 2020, the Company has recorded an allowance for credit losses of \$0.3 million and \$0.4 million, respectively.
+As of June 30, 2021, and December 31, 2020, the Company has recorded an allowance for credit losses of \$0.3 million and \$0.4 million, respectively.

 Balances billed to customers but not paid pursuant to retainage provisions in construction contracts generally become payable upon contract completion and acceptance by the owner.
-Retainage at September 30, 2021 totaled \$39.2 million, of which \$4.3 million is expected to be collected beyond September 30, 2022.
+Retainage at June 30, 2021 totaled \$38.4 million, of which \$3.0 million is expected to be collected beyond June 30, 2022.
 Retainage at December 31, 2020 totaled \$36.5 million.